Vermicino: Overview

 In the middle of the original village there is a fountain, built in 1731 by the order of the Pope Clement XII and designed by Luigi Vanvitelli.
 From the 1970s Vermicino grew as part of the urban expansion in southern Roman surroundings.

 Alfredo Rampi's incident

-On June 10, 1981 a 6 years old child, Alfredo Rampi, fell into an artesian well located in a rural field in Selvotta, and died on June 13.
+On June 10, 1981, a 6-year-old child, Alfredo Rampi, fell into an artesian well located in a rural field in Selvotta, and died on June 13.
 Originally a local item of news, the attempted rescue became a national media event from June 12, due to an 18-hours-long live broadcast by the main TV channels of RAI, unified for the event.
-The broadcast had attracted millions of Italian people to follow the events, and also Vermicino was crowd by a multitude of people.
+The broadcast had attracted millions of Italian people to follow the events, and also Vermicino was crowded by a multitude of people.
 Also the Italian President of that period, Sandro Pertini, came to Vermicino.
 The media emphasis to that event connected, in Italy, the name of the semi-unknown Vermicino to the tragedy of Rampi's family.